 Artfund is a registered charity that provides funds that enable museums and galleries to purchase works of art and fund events and exhibitions.

-The charity provides around £9m a year from their 110,000 members and their very committed network of volunteer fund raisers.
+This art charity provides around £9m a year from their 110,000 members and their very committed network of volunteer fundraisers.